 the technical service(s) that provide(s) data to other shore-based systems via M2M interfaces.”

-Worldwide Radio Navigation Systems (WWRNS) support service provision used for onboard provision of Position, Navigation, and Time (PNT) data and can basically be divided into 2 segments: services for PNT data determination and service enabling the improvement of PNT data determination by provision of correction data and integrity information.
-For example, Global Navigation Satellite Systems (GNSS) are space-based services providing radionavigation signals which can be used worldwide by GNSS receivers for positioning and timing.
-The additional use of terrestrial radionavigation services (eLoran, R-Mode) is considered as appropriate mean to reduce the impact of GNSS vulnerability on onboard PNT data provision.
-Augmentation services such as Differential GNSS (DGNSS) have been established to improve the process of onboard PNT data provision in relation to quality, continuity, and availability of PNT data output For this purpose these services provide real-time corrections and/or integrity information to radionavigation signals.
-Representative example is the IALA Beacon DGNSS developed and deployed in the nineties by the maritime community to enable that during ship’s navigation in coastal areas the requirements on accuracy and integrity of GNSS-based positioning can be met.
-In the last decade the development and deployment of Satellite Based Augmentation Services (SBAS) has been driven by the aviation community to improve accuracy and integrity of GNSS based positioning and timing.
-But even in the maritime segment the alternatively as well as complementary use of SBAS as augmentation service is appropriate to improve the onboard provision of PNT data in relation to accuracy, integrity, continuity, and availability.
-Besides GNSS augmentations services and non-GNSS radionavigation services the usefulness of PNT relevant information services is also discussed.
-Background is that it may be sufficient in times of increasing availability of radionavigation systems to indicate only the usability and performance of PNT-relevant systems, signals and data as informational basis for ship-side equipment to control or weight their utilization.
+Worldwide Radio Navigation Systems (WWRNS) provide services used for shipside determination of Position, Navigation, and Time (PNT) data.
+They can basically be divided into services for PNT data determination and services enabling the improvement of PNT data by provision of correction data and integrity information.
+For example, Global Navigation Satellite Systems (GNSS) provide radionavigation signals which can be used worldwide by GNSS receivers for positioning and timing.
+The use of terrestrial radionavigation services (e.g. eLoran, R-Mode) is considered as additional source for onboard PNT data provision.
+Augmentation systems such as Differential GNSS (DGNSS) are used to improve the quality of onboard PNT data Their services provide real-time corrections and/or integrity information.
+A representative example is the IALA Beacon DGNSS which is the present standard in the maritime field.
+Satellite Based Augmentation Systems (SBAS) are used to improve accuracy and integrity of GNSS based positioning and timing by the aviation community.
+But even in the maritime segment the alternatively as well as complementary use of augmentation services provided by SBAS is appropriate to improve the onboard provision of PNT data.
+Furthermore the usefulness of PNT relevant information services should be taken into account.
+Such a service could provide additional information about the status of all radionavigation services to indicate their usability.

-Prerequisite for an efficient use of each PNT-relevant services is the harmonization between service provision and the onboard use of service output data.
-The guideline deals with the methodical description of techniques, which can be applied for onboard PNT data provision in the presence of one or more PNT-relevant services in addition to global available GNSS(shoreside infrastructure).
-In this context special attention is laid on the elaboration of meaning and supported confidence level of safety-relevant information (e.g. status, data and system integrity).
-The document summarizes recommendations of service providers, when and how the provided service data should be used by onboard equipment to ensure, control and improve the ship-side PNT data determination.
-Therefore the aim of these guidelines is the harmonisation between service provision and service utilization to enhance the safety of ships’ navigation.
-This enables, on the one hand, that an efficient utilization of services on board the ship can be achieved.
-On the other hand, this forces the clarification of responsibilities and dependencies between shore-side and ship-side parts of the maritime PNT system to achieve a reliable and resilient PNT data provision under consideration of diversity on performance requirements.
+The purpose of the guideline is the harmonization between service provision and the shipborne utilisation..
+Therefore the guideline contains general rules which can be applied for onboard PNT data provision if one or more PNT-relevant services are available.
+In this context special attention is laid on the harmonization of safety-relevant information (e.g. status, data and system integrity).
+The document summarizes recommendations of service providers, such as when and how the provided service data should be used by onboard equipment.
+This forces the clarification of responsibilities and dependencies between shore-side and ship-side parts of the maritime PNT system under consideration of the diversity on performance requirements.

-This document is related to existing and future recommendations and guidelines from IALA dealing with the development, deployment and operation of PNT-relevant services including technical specification of communication interfaces between services and users.
+This document use references to existing and future recommendations and guidelines from IALA dealing with the development, deployment and operation of PNT-relevant services including technical specification of communication interfaces between services and users.

 Structure of document